Maximum Stable Matching with Matroids and Partial Orders: Introduction

 The deferred acceptance algorithm of Gale and Shapley \cite{GS62} is a quintessential example of a simple combinatorial algorithm that has wide-ranging applications, in such diverse areas as healtchcare labor markets, kidney exchange planning, project allocations, and school choice mechanisms.
 The original stable marriage problem solved by the Gale--Shapley algorithm has been generalized in many directions, and the mathematical research in the area is still thriving, 60 years after the original paper.

-The aim of the present paper is to bring together two directions in which the problem has been extended.
+The aim of this paper is to bring together two directions in which the problem has been extended.
 One is the design of approximation algorithms for finding a maximum stable matching when ties are allowed in the preference lists.
-The other is the generalization of the stable matching problem to matroid intersection, in particular, the matroid kernel problem introduced and solved by Fleiner \cite{fleiner2001matroid} using an abstract version of the Gale--Shapley algorithm.
+The other is the generalization of the stable marriage problem to matroid intersection, in particular, the matroid kernel problem introduced and solved by Fleiner \cite{fleiner2001matroid} using an abstract version of the Gale--Shapley algorithm.

-We show that the best known approximation ratio of $1.5$ for the stable marriage problem with ties \cite{Mcdermid09} can also be achieved for the matroid kernel problem with ties.
-Furthermore, we can go beyond ordinal preferences with ties, and achieve the same approximation ratio for problems with cardinal preferences and various near-stability requirements.
-In all of these cases, our algorithms are simple variants of the Gale--Shapley algorithm applied to carefully constructed modified instances of the problem.
-The key observation that enables the extension of the proof to matroid kernels is an exchange property for ordered matroids that may be of independent interest.
+We show that the best known approximation ratio of $1.5$ for the maximum stable marriage problem with ties \cite{Mcdermid09} can also be achieved for the matroid kernel problem with ties.
+This extension is made possible by a new theorem on basis exchanges for two disjoint bases of a matroid, which may be of independent interest.

+In addition to extending the approximation result to matroids, we also go beyond preferences with ties, and achieve the same approximation ratio for preferences given by interval orders.
+Interval orders are partial orders that can be obtained as left-to-right precedence relations of intervals on the real line.
+Equivalently, they can be characterized by the property that the disjoint union of two comparable pairs contains a third comparable pair.
+Several stability notions that have appeared in the literature can be modeled as interval orders (e.g., $\alpha$-stability \cite{anshelevich2013anarchy,pini2013stability}, near-stability \cite{chen2021matchings}).
+We show that a simple variant of the Gale--Shapley algorithm applied to carefully constructed modified instances of the problem gives a $1.5$-approximation for the maximum matroid kernel problem with interval orders.

+We complement this result with a new hardness result for the maximum stable marriage problem with arbitrary partial orders.
+We show that, assuming the Unique Games Conjecture \cite{khot2002power}, it is NP-hard to approximate the problem within a factor of $2-\delta$ for any $\delta>0$.